- Resumé & Bio

 So with all of this making me into the man I am today, I suddenly found myself with a snack craving one night.
 It was ten o’clock and I realized that I wasn’t going to be able to sleep until I had something disgusting in my stomach.
 Being too busy lately to grocery shop for things like fruit and vitamins, I decided to take a drive down the road to my local 7-11.
 I was planning on getting a bag of chips, maybe some jerky.
 Nothing too adventurous, to be honest.
 But then I saw the sign for the Doritos Loaded Bites in the window, like a beautiful siren beckoning me into the rocks of a mid-life heart attack.

 As I entered the 7-11, I tried to ignore the one remaining box of the Loaded Bites teasing me from the florescent display case.
-Either they make these things one box at a time, or others before me had already decided to ruin their lives as well.
+Either they make these things one box at a time as a public health initiative, or others before me had already decided to ruin their lives as well.
 I made my way to the chip aisle and saw a few interesting flavors.
 I shuffled myself to the clerk and splayed my wares on the counter.
 As I did, I could no longer resist the evil song of the nacho-cheesy temptation.
 I asked the clerk to get me a box of “those Dorito Things”, because to even speak its name was too much for my conscience to bear.
 The man next to him, a tall zombie in a red and black polo, dutifully reached into the display case and flopped the box unceremoniously next to my chips.
 The clerk asked if I wanted the Loaded Bites in the bag.
 I refused, afraid to contaminate the rest of my purchases with the mysterious Dorito dust escaping through the open box window.
 I spent just under $15 in snacks that night, which is more than anyone should spend on food in a store that also sells crack pipes.

 The first thing I noticed on my drive home was the aroma of the Bites quickly overtaking me.
 This was not a long drive, less than five minutes.
 But the nauseating nacho cloud filled my car like someone had just pulled the ripcord of an emergency life raft.
 I arrived home just in time and brought my treasures up to my apartment.
 I grabbed a soda that I knew I would definitely need to fight this battle and set my treasures before me.